-On this property sheet, you can specify which parts of the document to export, and change several other settings.
-The options available are almost identical to the ones provided in the File > Print dialog, which is described in the previous section.
+On this tab, you can specify which parts of the document to export, and change several other settings.
+The options available are almost identical to the ones provided in the File > Print dialog, which is described in the section "Printing" (page 311).